 The Four Most Common Signs Of Social Anxiety

-Social anxiety is a common mental health disorder that can be characterized by a persistent and excessive fear of social situations.
-It may prevent a person from forming and maintaining relationships with others, trying new things, and developing a health level of self-esteem.
-While it can be common to experience some degree of nerves around social interaction, those with social anxiety disorder may actively avoid situations that cause fear, even when it’s to their detriment to do so.
-Learning to spot signs of social anxiety and find ways to overcome it can therefore be a crucial part of maintaining good mental and physical health.
+Social anxiety is a common mental health disorder that can be characterized by persistent and excessive fear and anxiety surrounding social situations.
+Social anxiety disorder may prevent a person from forming and maintaining relationships with others, trying new things, and developing a health level of self-esteem.
+While it can be common to experience some degree of nerves around social interaction, those with social anxiety disorder may actively avoid social situations that cause fear, even when it’s to their detriment to do so.
+Learning to spot signs of social anxiety and finding ways to overcome it can therefore be a crucial part of maintaining good physical and mental health.

 The most common signs of social anxiety

-While specific signs of social anxiety can differ from one person to another, there are some commonalities that may be present among most people experiencing it.
+While specific signs of social anxiety can differ from one person to another, there are some common signs and symptoms that may be present among most people with social anxiety.
+For example, some of the most common symptoms of social anxiety include:

 Avoiding small talk